Yang Yiqing: Under the Zhengde Emperor

-As a seasoned general and experienced politician, Yang was well-versed in the issues and people of the northwest.
-In 1510, he was tasked with quelling the rebellion led by the Prince of Anhua in Ningxia, alongside the eunuch Zhang Yong.
-Upon his arrival, Yang discovered that the rebellion had already been suppressed by local commanders.
-He then organized an investigation into the events and successfully calmed the situation.
+In May 1510, the Prince of Anhua rebellion broke out in Ningxia.
+As an experienced general and politician familiar with the problems and people of the northwest, Yang was recalled to government service, reappointed supreme commander of Shaanxi, and tasked with suppressing the rebellion alongside the eunuch Zhang Yong.
+They were given an army of several thousand troops drawn from garrisons around Beijing and along the northeastern frontier.
+To reinforce the army, Yang proposed rapid recruitment among bandits in the Beijing region.
+Before Yang and Zhang arrived, the rebellion had been suppressed by local commanders led by the general Qiu Yue.
+Yang subsequently organized an investigation into the events and restored order.
 During the campaign, Yang warned Zhang of the danger posed by Liu, who was plotting a coup.
-In response, Zhang joined forces with other influential eunuchs, known as the "Eight Tigers", and overthrew Liu in September 1510.
+Zhang joined forces with other influential eunuchs, known as the "Eight Tigers", and overthrew Liu in September 1510.